Measuring pair correlations in Bose and Fermi gases via atom-resolved microscopy

-From the short-range behavior of $g_{nn}^{(2)}(r)$ we thus directly obtain the contact (see Fig.~\ref{fig5:results}(a), a crucial quantity connecting the high-momentum tails of the momentum distribution~\cite{Tan2008, Werner2012}, the slope of the energy per particle with respect to interaction strength, the rf clock shift~\cite{Baym2007,ZwergerClockShift2012} and high-frequency tails of rf spectra~\cite{Lucas2010, Mukherjee2019}.
-Our data clearly disagrees with the mean-field result, but is in reasonable agreement with Monte-Carlo calculations~\cite{Bertaina2011}.
-The fit parameter $\mu$ is shifted down with respect to the mean-field chemical potential, indicating stronger attraction than obtained at the mean-field level (see Fig.~\ref{fig5:results}(b)).
-The fit parameter $\Delta$ is comparable to the mean-field pairing gap in the BCS regime, but smaller closer to the BEC-limit (see Fig.~\ref{fig5:results}(c)).
-Finally, the parameter $b$ captures the effective pair size, and is reported in Fig.~\ref{fig5:results}(d).
-As the contact is larger than predicted by mean-field, the pair size is correspondingly smaller than the mean-field result, where it is simply the size of the two-body bound state $a_{\rm 2D}^*$.
-For the weakest attraction at $\eta{=}4.2$ we obtain a pair size significantly larger than the interparticle spacing, as expected in the BCS regime.
+From the short-range behavior of $g_{nn}^{(2)}(r)$ we thus directly obtain the contact (see Fig.~\ref{fig5:results}(a)), a crucial quantity connecting the high-momentum tails of the momentum distribution~\cite{Tan2008, Werner2012}, the slope of the energy per particle with respect to interaction strength, the rf clock shift~\cite{Baym2007,ZwergerClockShift2012} and high-frequency tails of rf spectra~\cite{Lucas2010, Mukherjee2019}.
+The contact of the 2D Fermi gas has previously been measured in the Fermi liquid regime via rf spectroscopy~\cite{Giamarchi2012}.
+Our data clearly disagrees with the mean-field result, but is in reasonable agreement with Monte-Carlo calculations~\cite{Bertaina2011,Shi2015}.
+The slight overestimate may be due to the assumption of the BCS form of correlations Eqs.~\ref{eq:correlations} and the fact that the shortest distances probed are not much smaller than the interparticle spacing.